kitschpatrol/shared-config/packages/remark-config/readme.md

 #### Command: `remark-config`

-Linting for markdown and MDX files, managed via ESLint.
+Markdown and MDX linting for @kitschpatrol/shared-config.

 Usage: